Let waves hit your feet and the sand be your seat. - Unknown

 Where To Celebrate #

-In the city of Palma the main celebrations are held in front of the Parc de la Mar, hundreds of people gather here to witness the chaotic carry-on of the correfoc, which usually subsides by around 11pm, and a slightly calmer side to the tradition emerges.
+The largest celebration takes place in the city of Palma, with the main celebrations are held in front of the Parc de la Mar.
+Hundreds of people gather here to witness the chaotic carry-on of the correfoc, which usually subsides by around 11pm, and a slightly calmer side to the tradition emerges.

 After the procession, slightly charred onlookers (the embers really do fly, I’d advise you take shelter during the procession!) head to the surrounding bays and coves to bathe in the sea, and make a wish.
 It’s thought that bathing in the sea after midnight washes away impurities within the soul, cleansing you, and preparing you for life’s next adventure.